 This hearty fig and orange oat bread is filled with fresh figs and orange zest.
 It makes for a delicious addition to breakfast or a great snack!

-It’s hearty and dense and if you rip off a warm piece straight out of the oven with some butter and honey you might find yourself sitting over the finished photo shoot inhaling an entire section of it by yourself.
+It’s hearty and dense and if you rip off a warm piece straight out of the oven with some butter and honey (or some Fig Preserves!) you might find yourself sitting over the finished photo shoot inhaling an entire section of it by yourself.

 Although, you probably don’t take pictures of your food, so maybe not.